 Your sales rep submission has been received.
 One of our sales representatives will contact you soon.

 How technology simplification can drive competitive advantage throughout the trade lifecycle.

 Capital markets firms are facing more challenges and complexity than ever before — and many technology ecosystems are straining to keep up.
-Expansions to new markets, new asset classes and new business strategies quickly reveal when existing ecosystems are pushed beyond their capabilities.
+Expansions to new markets, new asset classes, and new business strategies can reveal when existing ecosystems are pushed beyond their capabilities.
 Meanwhile, the steadily growing requirements of regulatory reporting and compliance are forcing firms to prioritize transparency and traceability of data as we progress toward a T+0 future.

 In this white paper, we examine the current market context, the numerous competitive advantages that technology simplification enables, and the practical challenges and considerations to keep in mind when developing a successful action plan.
-Our team at Broadridge has helped guide many leading firms through the process of planning and executing their simplification roadmap.
+Our team at Broadridge has helped guide many leading firms through planning and executing their simplification roadmap.
 Please get in touch to find out how we can help you move your technology and business forward.

 "Simplifying the technology that supports trading and post-trade functions can transform it from a high-maintenance cost center to a high-value competitive advantage."

 By Justin Llewellyn-Jones, Head of Capital Markets, North America, Broadridge